 The end result is that finding the right level of firmness is essential for those seeking a better night's sleep due to back pain.

 Chiropractors typically recommend adjustable beds or hybrid mattresses with layers of foam and latex, so you can customize your desired level of firmness and support.
-Most adjustable beds are made with large air chambers, which are not as supportive, however. iSense offers adjustable firmness beds made with small air chambers, foam and pocket coils.
+Most adjustable beds are made with large air chambers, which are not as supportive, however. iSense, who offer a range of sleep number similar beds, offers adjustable firmness beds made with small air chambers, foam and pocket coils.
 Customizable or adjustable beds help you to achieve proper spinal alignment without sacrificing comfort or feeling like you're sleeping on a board.
 With this in mind, it is worth exploring mattresses designed specifically to provide maximum comfort while supporting your spine's natural curvature.

 - A 2018 research study found that medium firmness mattresses were associated with the best sleep quality among adults with chronic back pain.